Ofori-Atta’s payroll comment exposes Akufo-Addo’s failure in job creation – TEIN

 “This budget that we are going to be doing is going to really focus on the youth and we will have a programme here, looking at the youth and demands and how we can structure, in the next two or three years, the Ghana Obaatanpa Programme to ensure that you become your own bosses and you become entrepreneurs.

-“It is pathetic to note that with a population of 30.8 million citizens, only 65,0000 have their names on government payroll.
+“It is pathetic to note that with a population 30.8 million citizens, only 650000 have their names on government payroll.
 Assuming without admitting that about 4 million Ghanaians are into private businesses, a sizable number of about 28 million are unemployed and/or dependent.
-This is a worrying situation that needs the attention of every Ghanaian to speak truth to power that the government of President Akufo-Addo has failed.
+This a worrying situation which needs the attention of every Ghanaian to speak truth to power that the government of President Akufo-Addo has failed.

-“None should lie to us that President Akufo-Addo has created an enabling environment for private businesses to strive.
-In fact, the NPP as a party that believes in capitalism has succeeded in collapsing businesses more than it has created— from the collapsing of 7 banks, 347 microfinance institutions, etc. to the introduction of nuisance taxes such as Borla tax, COVID tax, increase in VAT, NHIL, GETFUND Levy, etc.
+“None should be lied to that President Akufo-Addo has created an enabling environment for private businesses to strive.
+In fact, the NPP as party that believes in capitalism has succeeded in collapsing businesses more than it has created— from the collapsing of 7 banks, 347 microfinance institutions etc. to the introduction of nuisance taxes such as Borla tax, COVID tax, increase in VAT, NHIL, GETFUND Levy etc."

 “As a people, we must be bold to call out President Akufo-Addo to offer job opportunities for the Ghanaian youth.
 We should hold his pledge of providing jobs to account.
 We must never forget the NPP’s theme for their 2016 manifesto ‘Change: An Agenda for Jobs.’
 Where are the jobs, Mr. President?”